Two hacking groups blamed for $1B-plus of crypto heists: Report

 MORE FROM FOX BUSINESS

 Chainalysis is expected to publicly release its findings on Monday.
-However, the firm noted that there is still a chance its analysis is incorrect and it isn’t sure of the identities of the two groups.
+However, the firm noted that there is still a chance its analysis is incorrect and it isn’t 100 percent sure of the identities of the two groups.

-Instead, in its report it refers to the two groups as “Alpha and Beta.”
+Instead, in its report it refers to the groups as “Alpha and Beta.”

 Chainalysis said Alpha is a “giant, tightly controlled organization at least partly driven by nonmonetary goals,” while Beta is a smaller and less organized group that is “absolutely focused on the money.”